AnilaHsu/blog/content/posts/mysql_basic/index.md

 ```

 **Query data for specific field in the table**
-- Query data in the math field
+- query data in the math field

     ```sql
     select math from students;